One taste and you’ll love this liver and onions recipe. Especially when made with rabbit liver.

 Voila!
 Liver, and onions, all done at the same time.
 How much easier can it get??
 You’ve even prepared the salad.

 Serve hot.
-(The liver, that is, not the salad.)
+(The liver, not the salad.)

 Bon appetit!